 Spread of the corona virus in QatarCurrently: 16.4 new infections per day per 100,000 inhabitants

-The inhabitants of Qatar are still affected by the corona pandemic and the spread of the Sars-Covid-19 virus.
-The inhabitants of Qatar are also affected by the corona pandemic and the spread of the Sars-Covid-19 virus.
-By November 26th, 2020, 137851 infected persons and 237 deaths have been reported in the country.
-The first confirmed infections were reported on March 1st, 2020, which is the date of the official notification.
+By March 1st, 2021, 164137 infected persons and 259 deaths have been reported in the country.
+The first confirmed infections were reported in March 2020, which is the date of the official notification.
 An additional 10-14 days are calculated for noticing one's own infection, the doctor's appointment, the laboratory test and, above all, the period from the infection until the first symptoms appear.
-The country reached its peak so far on May 31st with 2,355 new infected persons.

 The first graph shows the number of reported infections per calendar week.
 The second graph below the number of deaths.